conoroshea1996/elderJsTest/src/routes/blog/creative-job-descriptions-get-more-candidates.md

 ---
-title: "Creative job descriptions get more candidates"
+title: 'Creative job descriptions get more candidates'
-date: "2015-09-17"
+date: '2015-09-17'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
 tags:
-  - "job-posting-software"
+  - 'job-posting-software'
-slug: "creative-job-descriptions-get-more-candidates"
+slug: 'creative-job-descriptions-get-more-candidates'
-seoTitle: "Creative job descriptions get more candidates | Job posting software"
+seoTitle: 'Creative job descriptions get more candidates | Job posting software'
-seoDescription: "Creative job descriptions can go a long way to make your company become an employer of choice.
-Here are a few tips on how to create a compelling one."
+seoDescription: 'Creative job descriptions can go a long way to make your company become an employer of choice.
+Here are a few tips on how to create a compelling one.'
-author: "HireHive-Team"
+author: 'HireHive-Team'
-coverImage: "/images/Wizard.jpg"
+coverImage: '/images/Wizard.jpg'
 ---

 In a world where highly skilled workers are in demand, making your company stand out among the crowd can dramatically increase the number of job views, social media shares and ultimately applicants.